Tr3-Gamers/tr3-gamers.github.io/README.md

 If in doubt, wait at the [ramp outside](https://maps.app.goo.gl/bWa6XuF3Z9Hs6DSx8) and ping @hallitus on Discord to come open the door for you.

+# Clubroom calendar

+Here you can find our clubroom's reservation status.

+🟢 = Open doors, welcome!

+🟡 = Only come if you have a key.

+🔴 = Closed door reservation, visit only briefly if absolutely necessary.